AlexanderOttenhoff/alexander-ottenhoff-cv/resume.typ

 #resume-item[
   - Developed a web application to visualise and analyse immunogenomics data
   - Worked with bioinformaticians to run scaled down versions of complex bioinformatics algorithms on subsets of the data in the browser
-  - #strong("Technologies"): React, Typescript, D3, WebAssembly, Rust, Docker, Kubernetes, Python ]
+  - #strong("Technologies"): React, Typescript, Node.JS, D3, WebAssembly, Rust, Docker, Kubernetes, Python, Flask
+]

 #resume-entry(